Aluminati/meteor-react-autoform/README.md

 import * as actions from './../action_types';

 export default {
-  insertTicket(forumFields) // This is the function that is passed to our `handleInsert` prop in the component via our container
+  insertTicket(formFields) // This is the function that is passed to our `handleInsert` prop in the component via our container
   {
     const _id = Meteor.uuid(); // Generates a random _id to be used in MongoDB
     const context = HelpDeskSchema.newContext(); // Gets the schema context
     context.resetValidation(); // Reset any previous data

-    const isValid = context.validate(forumFields); // Check is the form from Autoform is valid against our Schema
+    const isValid = context.validate(formFields); // Check is the form from Autoform is valid against our Schema

     if(isValid) // If everything went well
     {
-      // Call the Meteor Method to handle inserting into MongoDB Meteor.call('helpDesk.insert', _id, forumFields, (err) =>
+      // Call the Meteor Method to handle inserting into MongoDB Meteor.call('helpDesk.insert', _id, formFields, (err) =>
       {
         if(err)
         {